-Moreover, $F$ may be localized along $\V_p$ (chosen to be the identity outside a small neighbourhood of $\V_p$), which implies that $F$ has to be a Dehn twist along $\V_p$, since $F$ reverses the orientation of $\V_p$.
-In fact, the localization of $F$ can be seen as an automorphism of a LF projecting a neighbourhood of a $(-2)$-sphere $\V_p$ over a disc-neighbourhood of arc $p$, with two critical points at $\del p$.
-Such an automorphism is known to be the Dehn twist along the $(-2)$-sphere covering a half-twist along $p$. \end{proof}
+Moreover, $F$ may be localized along the $(-2)$-sphere $\V_p$ (i.e., chosen to be the identity outside a small neighbourhood of $\V_p$), which implies that $F$ has to be a Dehn twist along $\V_p$, since it reverses the orientation of $\V_p$. {(See, e.g., \cite{S} for details of Dehn twists along $(-2)$-spheres.)} In fact, the localization of $F$ can be seen as an automorphism of an LF projecting a neighbourhood of $\V_p$ over a disc-neighbourhood of the arc $p$, with two critical points at $\del p$.
+Such an automorphism is known to be a Dehn twist along the $(-2)$-sphere covering a half-twist along $p$. \end{proof}

 This gives the following method to relate any pair of the $240$ monodromy factorizations indicated in Table \ref{tab:d=1} in terms of the corresponding roots $e,e'\in E_8$.
 Assume first that $e$ and $e'$ are neighbours in the Hasse diagram of $E_8$-roots, namely, $e'=e+ e_i$, $e\cdot e_i=1$, where $e_i\in E_8$ is one of the basic roots represented by some matching cycle $p_i$ in Figure \ref{fig:root-graphs}.
 Then $\rho_{e_i}(e)=e'$ and, by Proposition \ref{covering-Dehn}, the factorizations represented by $e'$ and by $e$ are related by a half-twist along $p_i$.
 In general, roots $e$ and $e'$ are related by adding several basic roots $e_i$ as above, and we need to use several half-twists to relate the factorizations associated with $e$ and $e'$.